A varifold-type estimation for data sampled on a rectifiable set: Estimation of the d --dimensional measure carried by S

 \section{Estimation of the {\it d}--dimensional measure carried by {\it S}}

 In this section, we analyse the convergence of an estimator $\nu_{\delta,N}$ (see \eqref{eqNuN}) of the measure $\nu = \cH^d_{| S}$ obtained by weighting the empirical measure according to the estimated local density $\theta_{\delta,N}$.
 Such an estimator is commonly implemented as a simple way of balancing a non-uniform sampling, hence worthing some investigations.
-Assuming stronger regularity of $\theta$ and of the underlying set $S$, a more intricated construction interpolating information would achieve better convergence rates as established in \cite{LevradAamari}.
+Assuming stronger regularity of $\theta$ and of the underlying set $S$, more intricate constructions interpolating information would achieve better convergence rates as established in \cite[Theorem~$6$]{LevradAamari} for the estimation of $S$ in Hausdorff distance, as well as in \cite[Theorem~$1$]{TangYang22} concerning the estimation of $\mu = \theta \cH^d_{| S}$.
 It is however interesting to analyse such a commonly used kernel-based estimator in a low-regularity framework despite a deteriorated convergence rate.
 Of course, a crucial point would be to establish minimax rates in terms of Bounded Lipschitz distance for estimators of $\nu = \cH^d_{| S}$ in a low-regularity model, for instance in the regularity class $\cP$.
 Yet, we were not able to obtain such minimax rates up to now and we intend to carry on our investigations on the question in future work.

 In \cite{dud} the author quantifies the mean speed convergence of the empirical measure $\mu_N$ towards the sampled probability law $\mu$ in terms of Bounded Lipschitz distance.
 More precisely (see Theorem~$3.2$ in \cite{dud}) under some technical assumption ensuring that $\mu$ behaves like a $d$--dimensional measure in $\R^n$, the author established that